ismavolk/pomoget/README.md

 # Pomo cmd

-Implementation of pomodoto tecnics in shell script
+Implementation of the pomodoro technique in shell script

 ## Getting Started